 Chateau Gloria Vineyards, Terroir, Grapes, Winemaking

-In 2016, Chateau Gloria finished a multi year long, complete renovation of the entire winemaking facilities, vat rooms, cellars, offices, reception areas and tasting tasting room.
-Due to a long standing arrangement in the appellation, they also produce the wine of Chateau St. Pierre at Gloria.
+In 2016, Chateau Gloria finished a multi-year-long, complete renovation of the entire winemaking facilities, vat rooms, cellars, offices, reception areas, and tasting room.
+Due to a long-standing arrangement in the appellation, they also produce the wine of Chateau St. Pierre at Gloria.
+Starting with the 2021 vintage, Chateau Gloria began using only 100% organic farming techniques.
+They were certified as organic in 2024.

 To produce the wine of Chateau Gloria and St. Pierre the grapes are vinified in 76 different stainless steel tanks that range in size from 50 hectoliters up to 178 hectoliters.

-Malolactic fermentation takes place in barrel.
+Malolactic fermentation takes place in barrels.
 Chateau Gloria is aged in 40% new, French oak barrels for 14 months.
 On average, the production is close to 20,000 cases of Chateau Gloria per year.
-There is a second wine, Peymartin.
+There is a second wine, Esprit de Gloria.
+Previously it was known as Peymartin.

 Jean Louis Triaud is also in charge of the other family estates.
-Aside from the classified growth, Chateau St. Pierre, which we already mentioned, they also produce the following wines; Bel Air from Haut Medoc, Pey Martin from St. Julien and Haut Beychevelle Gloria.
+Aside from the classified growth, Chateau St. Pierre, which we already mentioned, also produces the following wines; Bel Air from Haut Medoc, Pey Martin from St. Julien, and Haut Beychevelle Gloria.

 Chateau Haut Beychevelle Gloria, located in the Saint Julien appellation shares owners and utilizes the same technical team as Chateau Gloria.
 But it is a completely different wine.